Cycling Tours Across Norway

 Mountain hikes are great, but hopping on to two wheels can really open up an area allowing you to cover much more ground in the same amount of time.
 Norway is one of many countries to promote national cycling routes.
 These are routes known for both cultural significance and natural beauty and now with the increasing popularity of e-bikes, they are becoming even more accessible.

 Rallarvegen is one of Norway’s most popular cycle trips with locals, and not without good reason.
-The "navvies road" was originally a transportation road used during construction of the Bergen Railway and Flåm Railway lines.
+The "navvies road" was originally a transportation road used during the construction of the Bergen Railway and Flåm Railway lines.
 Although 614 kilometers long overall, most people choose to start from Finse with the 82km stretch between Haugastøl and Flåm being the most popular stretch of the route.

 You start your tour by taking a train to Finse, where your pick up your bikes and start the scenic cycling adventure towards Flåm.
 The trip can be completed in one day, but note that we highly recommend that you add overnight stays along the route.